- Protection and Action to be Taken

 There are many risk assessment models and 'tools' available.
 Practitioners need to be confident that the use of a particular tool has been adopted and supported by the agencies in their area.
 Any risk assessment tool should be both culturally sensitive and explicitly consider the risks to any children.
 It should not be exclusively adult focused.
 The use of any risk assessment tool should be underpinned by a thorough analysis of the information otherwise available such as past history of offending.
 The risks should be interpreted to also determine the potential dangerousness of the alleged perpetrator.

 The full extent of the impact on children of exposure to domestic abuse is often not fully understood until a child feels safe; they will need several opportunities over a period of time to talk about their experiences.

 Children can also experience domestic violence and abuse within their own relationships.
 Girls are more likely than boys to report experiencing abuse in their intimate relationships, and younger adolescents are just as likely as older adolescents to experience it.
 Most children do not tell an adult about this abuse.

 The issue of domestic violence and abuse should only ever be raised with a child or mother when they are safely on their own and in a private place; and separation does not ensure safety, it often at least temporarily increases the risk to the child/ren or mother.

-Risk of violence towards professionals should be considered by all agencies who work in the area of domestic violence and abuse and assessments of risk should be undertaken when necessary.
-It is acknowledged that intimidatory or threatening behaviour towards professionals may inhibit the professional's ability to work effectively.
-The importance of effective supervision and management is highlighted and agencies should take account of the impact or potential impact on professionals in planning their involvement in situations of domestic violence and abuse.
+Risk of violence towards practitioners should be considered by all agencies who work in the area of domestic violence and abuse and assessments of risk should be undertaken when necessary.
+It is acknowledged that intimidatory or threatening behaviour towards practitioners may inhibit the practitioner's ability to work effectively.
+The importance of effective supervision and management is highlighted and agencies should take account of the impact or potential impact on practitioners in planning their involvement in situations of domestic violence and abuse.

 The Hideout - a resource created by Women's Aid to help children understand domestic violence